 You think that there is great value in ensuring that human civilization continues in the long term.

 You think action on climate change has a substantial chance of having a large impact on the long-term future, either directly or indirectly (e.g. through its effects on other issues, such as great power wars).

 Relatedly, you are comfortable with working on highly uncertain problems – where you are reducing the chance of low-probability, very bad outcomes.

 What approaches exist for solving this problem?

-- Reducing greenhouse gas emissions.
-Reductions in greenhouse emissions disproportionately reduce the risk of extreme temperature increases relative to median temperature increases, and so approaches for working on climate change in general may be the most effective way to reduce the extreme risks from climate change.13 Approaches to reduce emissions include:
+Reducing greenhouse gas emissions disproportionately reduces the risk of extreme temperature increases relative to median temperature increases — so the best ways of reducing emissions may also be among the most effective ways to mitigate extreme risks.23

-- Research into geoengineering.
-Geoengineering refers to large-scale interventions in the Earth’s climatic system with the aim of limiting climate change.
+‘Geoengineering’ refers to large-scale interventions in the Earth’s climatic system with the aim of limiting climate change.
 Geoengineering may become more attractive to governments in the future if large temperature increases occur.
-Research we do now about its feasibility, likely side-effects, risks and optimal governance could help future policymakers make more informed decisions about whether to use geoengineering when facing extreme climate change.
-However, continued investment in geoengineering research may also cause less investment in other mitigation and adaptation strategies.
-See GiveWell’s page on geoengineering research for more.
+Research we do now about its feasibility, likely side-effects, risks and optimal governance could help future policymakers make more informed decisions about whether to use geoengineering if they face extreme climate change.
+However, the concern has also been raised that continued investment in geoengineering research may also cause less investment in other mitigation and adaptation strategies.

 What skill sets and resources are most needed?

-- Engineers who can develop new clean technology and alternative energy sources.
+Engineers who can develop new clean technologies, negative emissions technologies, or infrastructure around alternative energy sources.